Glossary

 (Adj.)
 Describes a person who does not identify with any gender.
 Learn More

 (Adj.)
-A sexual orientation in which an individual feels romantic attraction to others, but may not have a need for that affection to be reciprocated.
-Also known as lithsexual.
+A sexual orientation in which an individual feels romantic attraction to others, but does not want these feelings reciprocated.
 Learn More

 Allosexual

 (Adj.)
-An umbrella term for people who experience sexual attraction to others, as opposed to asexuality, which refers to the absence of sexual attraction.
-A person who is allosexual can identify as gay, lesbian, bisexual or any other sexual orientation.
+An umbrella term for people who experience sexual attraction.
+A person who is allosexual can identify as gay, lesbian, straight, bisexual or any other sexual orientation.
 Learn More

 Ally